corvusdeinanis/cuddlyspaceship/content/Colour Theory.md

 -   **Square** – A variant of tetradic; you find four colors evenly spaced on the color wheel (i.e., 90° apart).
 Unlike tetradic, square schemes can work well if you use all four colors evenly.

-# RGB vs RYB vs CMYK
+# RGB Vs RYB Vs CMYK

 RGB - **Additive** colour scheme.
 Used for screens.
 EMITS light, so more you add colours, gets brighter.
 Add all colours, you get white